sdobrer2005/WHRI-Statistical-Methods-Repository/Results/README.md

-normality_summary_report - summary of the raw output in readable tables normality_raw_report_note - document with my explanation for the raw output normality_summary_report_note - document with my explanation for the output
+normality_summary_report - summary of the raw output in readable tables normality_raw_report_note - document with my explanation for the raw output normality_summary_report_note - document with my explanation for the output normality_figures_report - visualization of the results for normality assumption normality_figures_report_note - document with my explanation for the figures output

 ## Data
 - Dataset: IRIS (public dataset)